Reptile Body Temperature Facts

 Soaking up the sun is a go-to method for many reptiles.
 You'll often spot lizards and snakes lounging on rocks or warm surfaces, absorbing heat from their surroundings.
 When it gets too hot, they'll quickly scurry to shady spots or dig into cooler earth to avoid overheating.

 These animals are masters at positioning themselves just right.
 By changing how they face the sun, they can control how much warmth they take in.
 Their skin color plays a part too – darker reptiles can soak up more heat, while lighter ones reflect it away.
+The vast majority of reptiles rely on behavioral thermoregulation as their primary strategy.

 It's a constant balancing act for these cold-blooded creatures, but they've perfected the art over millions of years.
 Their ability to adapt to different temperatures is key to their survival in various habitats around the world.